Entrances of All-Time

 Gentlemen Prefer Blondes (1953)

-Marilyn Monroe (as Lorelei Lee) and Jane Russell (as Dorothy Shaw) burst onto the screen in sparkly red and white costumes (against a blue backdrop).
+After the introductory 20th Century Fox logo, but before the opening credits, Marilyn Monroe (as Lorelei Lee) and Jane Russell (as Dorothy Shaw) burst onto the screen through black curtains, wearing sparkly red and white costumes.

 Lisa Carol Fremont